Ground Rent Escalation Clauses & Ground Rent Doubling Every 25 Years

 Ground Rent escalation clauses in residential Leases-was my solicitor negligent?

-There has been recent publicity about Ground Rent escalation clauses in residential Leases and the shocking impact they can have if the escalation is too rapid.
+There has been recent publicity about Ground Rent escalation clauses in residential Leases and the shocking impact they can have if the escalation is too rapid, often with ground rent doubling every 25 years.
 Some home owners have found that their otherwise standard Leasehold property has a hidden time bomb in a ground rent review clause, which often doubles the rent after a specific period or at set periods throughout the term of the Lease.

 Although these clauses will often appear quite innocent and may be included in standard Leases produced by reputable property developers, they can on close examination be seen to be more sinister and can cause all kinds of problems, particularly later during the rest of the term of the Lease.